Replacement Gearboxes for cars, vans and 4x4s

 Van & Car Gearbox replacement

-Your manual gearbox is, by the very nature of what it does, complex - and, as a result, it has a number of component parts that can malfunction.
+Your manual gearbox is, by the very nature of what it does, complex - and, as a result, it has several component parts that can malfunction.
 Here's a breakdown of the main gearbox parts and some elements that directly connect with it:

 • Mainshaft: a series of gears that are free to rotate and always turning - even when your vehicle is in neutral.